shady-cj/Calculator/README.md

 # Calculator
-a mini calculator app using vanilla javascript
+a mini calculator app using html,css and vanilla javascript